alexklibisz/exercises/ml-mastery-python/readme.md

 - Naive Bayes and Gaussian Naive Bayes
 - Support Vector Machines (review Coursera notes)
 - A review of all of the algorithms in chapters 11 and 12.
 I should probably implement them all myself at some point.
+- Classification and Regression Tree algorithms
+- Boost algorithms
+- What actual classification algorithms are the ensemble algorithms using under the hood.